-Ich bin Professorin für Digitale Demokratie an der European New School for Digital Studies an der Europa-Universität Viadrina in Frankfurt (Oder) und Assoziierte Forscherin am Weizenbaum Institut für die Vernetzte Gesellschaft in Berlin.
+Ich bin Professorin für Digitale Demokratie an der European New School for Digital Studies an der Europa-Universität Viadrina in Frankfurt (Oder), wo ich das Digital Campaigns and Elections Lab (DiCE) leite, und Assoziierte Forscherin am Weizenbaum Institut für die Vernetzte Gesellschaft in Berlin.
 Im Fokus meiner Forschung stehen die politische Kommunikation, der Wandel digitaler Öffentlichkeiten und die Rolle von Technologien in demokratischen Gesellschaften.

-I am Professor for Digital Democracy at the European New School for Digital Studies at European University Viadrina in Frankfurt (Oder) and Associated Researcher at the Weizenbaum Institute for the Networked Society in Berlin.
+I am Professor for Digital Democracy at the European New School for Digital Studies at European University Viadrina in Frankfurt (Oder), where I build the Digital Campaigns and Elections Lab (DiCE), and Associated Researcher at the Weizenbaum Institute for the Networked Society in Berlin.
 My research focuses on political communication, the transformation of digital publics, and the role of technologies in democratic societies.

 "Elon Musk hat Twitter nicht verstanden" - hier mein Interview in ZEIT ONLINE, 20.
 November 2022: https://www.zeit.de/politik/deutschland/2022-11/twitter-elon-musk-demokratie-mastodon